acaengine/docs/developer-guide/user-interfaces/README.md

 5. `npm install` to install the project dependencies
 6. `gulp serve` to run the development server

-NB: If you are planning to run the user interface project without the ACAEngine Developer environment, in Step 6 above you will need to use `gulp serve --mock` this will allow the interface to run 'headless' with mock data for development purposes.
+NB: If you are planning to run the user interface project without the Engine Developer environment, in Step 6 above you will need to use `gulp serve --mock` this will allow the interface to run 'headless' with mock data for development purposes.

-NB: While the existing UIs are relatively plug'n'play with a locally spun up [ACAEngine environment](../getting-started.md#starting-up), a domain must first be set for localhost or your machine's IP address before authentication will be functional.
-Ensure the domain that's set is the same as what you're accessing the frontend app with and matches the composer config in [settings.json](settings.json.md). i.e. What's typed into the browser address bar matches the settings.json and the domain configured in ACAEngine.
+NB: While the existing UIs are relatively plug'n'play with a locally spun up [Engine environment](../getting-started.md#starting-up), a domain must first be set for localhost or your machine's IP address before authentication will be functional.
+Ensure the domain that's set is the same as what you're accessing the frontend app with and matches the composer config in [settings.json](settings.json.md). i.e. What's typed into the browser address bar matches the settings.json and the domain configured in Engine.

 ## Angular Resources